rae912/siri-ultra/README.md

 ## How it works

 The assistant is run on Cloudflare Workers and can work with any LLM model.
-The code snippet here uses llama 3 as an example with a custom function calling for fetching weather data and search online.
+The code snippet here uses llama 3 as an example with a custom function calling for searching online.

 # Usage